 - Default: To recover a recently deleted file.

-- Segment: To recover a file delete a while back or deleted due to a corrupted disk.
+- Segment: To recover a file deleted a while back or deleted due to a corrupted disk.

 - Signature: To restore non-NFTS files like JEPG and PNG images.